AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-image-serving-publish-settings.md

 ---
 description: For internal use only.
 Users should refer to the Image Serving Image Catalog Reference – Attribute Reference section.
-seo-description: For internal use only.
-Users should refer to the Image Serving Image Catalog Reference – Attribute Reference section.
-seo-title: getImageServingPublishSettings

 solution: Experience Manager
 title: getImageServingPublishSettings
-uuid: 2f00198d-0262-430b-8ac5-80f52adcff67

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---